 How do you make entries in a trial balance?

 Entering account balances into a trial balance is essentially a test of basic double entry principles.
-I use the common DEAD CLIC mnemonic to remind myself which side if the trial balance different types of ledger account will go on.
+I use the common DEAD CLIC mnemonic to remind myself which side of the trial balance the different types of ledger accounts will go on.

 DEAD stands for:

 - Debits can be